AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 >[!TIP]
 >
 >In the next few sections, add content placeholders for email fields, see example templates, hide unnecessary elements from preview, and manage links to static content.
-Once your template is ready, you can [upload it to GenStudio](use-templates.md#upload-a-template) and start generating personalized emails based on your custom template.
+Once your template is ready, you can [upload it to GenStudio for Performance Marketers](use-templates.md#upload-a-template) and start generating personalized emails based on your custom template.

 ## Content placeholders

-Within the head or body of a template, you can use Handlebars syntax to insert content placeholders where you require GenStudio to populate the template with actual content.
-GenStudio recognizes and interprets the content placeholders automatically based on the field name.
+Within the head or body of a template, you can use Handlebars syntax to insert content placeholders where you require GenStudio for Performance Marketers to populate the template with actual content.
+GenStudio for Performance Marketers recognizes and interprets the content placeholders automatically based on the field name.

 For example, you can use `{{ headline }}` to indicate where the headline of the email should be placed: